 Communication site templates

-With communication sites you can create a beautiful and dynamic site in seconds with just a few clicks.
-Communication sites come with three predefined templates which you can choose according to your needs.
+With communication sites, you can create a beautiful and dynamic site in seconds with just a few clicks.
+SharePoint communication site design comes with three predefined templates that you can choose according to your needs.
 When a user clicks on “Create site” from the SharePoint home page, he will see these three options:

 Showcase is used when we want to use photos or images to showcase a product, team or event.